MischaU8/yumyum/modelling/create-a-rounded-star_KCOYclK6vfE.md

 yum yum
-Floyd here with a quick tip for creating a rounded star and plasticity to create a rounded star activate the regular polygon tool left click and drag to set the size then hold shift and use the
+Floyd here with a quick tip for creating a rounded star in Plasticity to create a rounded star activate the regular polygon tool left click and drag to set the size then hold shift and use the